zth/rescript-js/README.md

 ## Editor tooling

-Whenever you have the stdlib auto-opened (`-open ReScriptStdLib`), the ReScript editor tooling will prefer modules from the stdlib for pipe autocompletion whenever it makes sense.
+Whenever you have the stdlib auto-opened (`-open RescriptStdLib`), the ReScript editor tooling will prefer modules from the stdlib for pipe autocompletion whenever it makes sense.

 ## Differences to `rescript-js`